-Area under the curve (AUC) will be calculated by the PK scientists.
-For AUC, samples BLQ of the bioanalytical assays occurring prior to the achievement of the first quantifiable concentration will be assigned a concentration value of zero to prevent overestimation of the initial AUC.
+Area under the curve (AUC) will be calculated, as appropriate, by the PK scientist.
+For AUC calculation, samples that are BLQ occurring prior to the achievement of the first quantifiable concentration will be assigned a concentration value of zero to prevent overestimation of the initial AUC.
 Samples that are BLQ at all other time points will be treated as missing data in WinNonlin®.
 The nominal time point for a key event or dosing interval (τ) may be used to permit direct calculation of AUC over specific time intervals.
 The appropriateness of this approach will be assessed by the PK scientist on a profile-by-profile basis.

-Pharmacokinetic parameters such as AUC{tau} , λ_z and $t{1/2}$ are dependent on an accurate estimation of the terminal elimination phase of drug.
+Pharmacokinetic parameters such as AUC{tau} , λ_z and $t{1/2}$ (as applicable) are dependent on an accurate estimation of the terminal elimination phase of drug.
 The appropriateness of calculating these parameters will be evaluated upon inspection of PK data on a profile-by-profile basis by the PK scientist.